microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 Existing Java applications that run well on-premise may not be designed to take advantage of the flexibility and scalability that Microsoft Azure provides.

 When considering migrating an application to Azure, it is useful to modernize the application and make it "cloud native" to better take advantage of the benefits of cloud computing.
-While a "lift and shift" approach - running your applications and data on virtual machines in the cloud - may work, it is likely to be inefficient.
+While a "lift and shift" approach may work, it is likely to be inefficient.

 By architecting your application into distinct services that can be developed, deployed, and managed separately, you can increase the flexibility, maintainability, and scalability of your application.
 Microsoft Azure offers hundreds of managed services that free the developer from maintaining the underlying infrastructure of the application, allowing them to focus on solving business problems.

-We have included links to resources recommended for partners looking to migrate their Java applications to Azure and will cover mainstream Java on Azure scenarios.
-Readers can expect to learn how to migrate different types of Java applications to Azure, and understand how to build, deploy, and monitor those applications on Azure for their customers.

 ### <a name="costbenefit"></a>Costs vs Benefits

-Migrating an application to Azure provides potential cost savings.
+Migrating an application to Azure provides cost savings.
 By renting compute and storage resources instead of buying them, we move from Capital Expenses to Operating Expenses.
 For volatile workloads, this can offer significant savings, as we don't need to pay for excess capacity when demand is low.

 The **[Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/)** allows you to estimate the cost of an application deployed to Azure.